 - Polypropylene if you are caving in a tropical cave as they are dry and this material protects from abrasions while being a fairly cool fabric.

-- Knee and elbow pads if there is going to be a lot of crawl so as to protect these important joints from unnecessary stress.
+- Knee and elbow pads if there is going to be a lot of crawling so as to protect these important joints from unnecessary stress.

 - Rope, karabiners, bolts and slings if the caver is going to need to abseil or climb.
-Descending and ascending in caving uses what is called the Single Rope Technique which involves using one rope for both.
+Descending and ascending in caving uses what is called the Single Rope Technique.

 - First aid kits, equipment and tools for emergencies and food.

 - Diving gear if cave diving is going to be done, however this is for very experienced and knowledgeable explorers.
-In the UK cave diving forms part of caving, however in the United States it is under Scuba diving.
+In the UK cave diving forms part of caving, however in the United States it is considered a part of Scuba diving.

-Caving is an absolutely fascinating activity which, as offersphysical components, it is also great for keeping in shape.
-Depending on the extremity of the excursion, it can also provide an extreme adventure experience that adrenaline seekers look for.
-It´s also fantastic for school trips as pupils will be able to see geological phenomenon like stalagtites and stalagmites in real life.
+Caving is an absolutely fascinating activity which, as it offers physical components, is also great for keeping in shape.
+Depending on the extremity of the excursion, it can also provide an extreme adventure experience that adrenaline seekers crave.
+It's also fantastic for school trips as pupils will be able to see geological phenomenon like stalagtites and stalagmites in real life.

 Caving is a unique adventure sport like no other and what you can explore caving are some of the least visited places on Earth.
-There are even deep caves where less people have been than moon!
-Even if you´ve need tried the sport, there is something for everyone and you can progress until caving grade 5 caves if you want and explore the underground hidden wonders the Earth hides from us!
+There are even deep caves where fewer people have been than the moon!
+Even if you've never tried the sport, there is something for everyone and you can progress until caving grade 5 caves if you want, exploring the underground wonders the Earth hides from us!